VSCodium/vscodium/DOCS.md

 ## <a id="gentoo-overlay"></a>Gentoo ebuild/overlay

-There is a external Gentoo overlay with a working ebuild to install vscodium.
-The overlay can be found [here](https://github.com/wolviecb/overlay)
+There is an external Gentoo overlay with a working ebuild to install VSCodium, provided by [@wolviecb](https://github.com/wolviecb/).
+The overlay can be found [here](https://github.com/wolviecb/overlay).